mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

       ?
 'You orchestrate a team of agents working on a codebase.'
       : 'You are an investigator on a team.
-Do the task described using read and grep. ' + 'Then reply with ONLY an <artifact>...</artifact> block containing JSON with: ' + 'findings, confidence, and optionally whatIDidNotCheck.', createStreamFactory,
+Do the task described using read and grep. ' + 'Then reply with ONLY an <artifact>...</artifact> block containing JSON with: ' + 'findings, confidence, and whatIDidNotCheck (required, non-empty - name at ' + 'least one thing you did not examine).', createStreamFactory,
 })